 will provide images that guide the surgeon to the lump.
 A small incision is

 made, and a sample is taken with a core needle.

 surgical removal of a breast mass.
 Afterward, the sample is sent to the

 examine the edges to ensure the entire cancerous lump was removed.
 A metal

 marker may be left in your breast to monitor the area in the future.

 After a Breast Biopsy

-After the procedure, you will be able to go home.
-The samples will be sent to a laboratory.
-It will usually take usually just a few days for them to be properly analyzed.
+will be sent to a laboratory.
+It will usually take just a few days for them to

 Results of a Breast Biopsy

 benign, pre-cancerous, or cancerous.